-Global Africa Region Americas Region Asia Region European Region MedWet

-Serve in the Board of the Cooperate, as required and Cooperate, as required and feasible, Cooperate, as required and Cooperate, as required and Cooperate, as required and

-Millennium Ecosystem feasible, with the local, national with the local, national and regional feasible, with the local, national feasible, with the local, national feasible, with the local, national

-Assessment (MA) - and regional assessments under assessments under the MA project. and regional assessments under and regional assessments under and regional assessments under
+Global Africa Region Americas Region Asia Region European Region MedWet Serve on the Executive Cooperate, as required and Cooperate, as required and feasible, Cooperate, as required and Cooperate, as required and Cooperate, as required and Committee and Board of the feasible, with the local, national with the local, national and regional feasible, with the local, national feasible, with the local, national feasible, with the local, national Millennium Ecosystem and regional assessments under assessments under the MA project. and regional assessments under and regional assessments under and regional assessments under

-Strengthening Capacity to the MA project. the MA project. the MA project. the MA project.
+Assessment (MA) - the MA project. the MA project. the MA project. the MA project.

+Strengthening Capacity to , 1 , , ,

 Manage Ecosystems

 Sustainably for Human Well-

 Being, and contribute to the

-work of the Working Groups.
+work of the Working Groups

-0 (10 1
+in MA design and

+implementation.

 See 6.1.2 above.

 Continue to support

-development by Wetlands International and CIESIN of a
+development by Wetlands

+International and CIESIN of a

 follow-up proposal to the

 Global Review of Wetland

 Resources and Priorities for

 Wetland Inventory reported at

-COP7.
+COP7, with a view to reporting

+to COP9.
 Without additional

 resources this work cannot be

 advanced.